Our Gold Coast

 Cruise Ship Terminal

 I’m supportive of exploring once and for all whether a terminal is viable for the Gold Coast.
 Significant information exists suggesting considerable constraints on the delivery of such a project.
 I’m personally skeptical as to whether the commercial viability and necessary logistical outcomes could be delivered in a beach city with over 70kms of sand moving up and down the coastline but am willing to explore potential options if it means delivering certainty to residents about the potential of such a project.
 There is reasonable volume of support for and against the concept from residents in Division 9.
+This article explores my most recent position.

 I’m opposed to a significant increase in electronic gaming machines in the City of Gold Coast local government area.
 I’m not opposed to person-to-person games of skill being available for entertainment in a gambling establishment, although I have a personal view generally critical of gambling.
 I’m of the view that online gambling best delivers the automated experience some people seek, that this experience can be very damaging to families and communities, and that governments should not be actively seeking to deliver these sort of entertainment outcomes in our cities, instead seeking development that better builds community and social cohesion, and better entertains and engages the tourist.